ikabbash/self-learning-archive/Code/Golang/README.md

 ## Testing
 - Go's built-in support for unit testing makes it easier to test as you go, [check it out](https://go.dev/doc/tutorial/add-a-test).
     - Check [this article](https://blog.jetbrains.com/go/2022/11/22/comprehensive-guide-to-testing-in-go/) to see testing examples in Go.
-- Discipline: Write a test, make the compiler pass, run the test, write enough code to make the test pass, refactor
+- Test Driven Development (TDD) discipline: Write a failing test, make the compiler pass, run the test, write enough code to make the test pass, refactor.
 - In Go, test functions must start with `Test` followed by a capitalized name (like `TestHello`) and take a single parameter of type `*testing.T` which provides methods for reporting test failures and logging.
     - The Go testing framework automatically handles dependencies between files in the same package.
 When you run `go test`, it compiles all `.go` files in the package (package main for example) and links them together into a single test binary.
 So if you have `hello_test.go` and `hello.go` part of the same package, they are linked and can access each other's functions.
     - Test files need to be with a name like `xxx_test.go`, the test function must start with the word `Test`, and test function takes one argument only `t *testing.T`.